ClickHouse/ClickHouse/docs/en/query_language/select.md

 **SAMPLE OFFSET**

-You can specify the `SAMPLE k OFFSET n` clause, where `k` and `n` are decimal numbers from 0 to 1.
+You can specify the `SAMPLE k OFFSET n` clause, where `k` and `n` are numbers from 0 to 1.
 Examples are shown below.

 Example 1.